Subhajitroy03/Subhajitroy03/README.md

 # 💫 About Me
 I’m Subhajit Roy
-3rd-year B.Tech CSE student at Academy of Technology
+3rd-year B.Tech CSE student at Academy of Technology (AOT)

 - Currently working on a **Smart Attendance System**
 - Full Stack Developer at Indomitech Group